 Whether it’s a sports hall of fame or ancient art sculptures, I’m a fan of busts.

-Milwaukee Art Museum specifics
+Milwaukee Art Museum Hours and Ticket Prices

 Among the collections are a room full of pre-1900 decorative arts, including a lot of furniture; an impressive selection of photography; American folk art; Renaissance and Baroque pieces; and prints and drawings dating back at least 500 years.
 Nearly 20,000 works are housed in the place.